Ohio Business Law Attorneys

 Limited liability companies are easier to operate and maintain.
 Corporation law requires that the shareholders hold an annual meeting, but the laws concerning limited liability companies do not.

-Limited liability companies may provide greater asset protection than corporations.
-The collection remedies of a limited liability company member’s judgment creditor as they relate to the member’s ownership interest in the company may be limited to the so-called “charging order.”
+Compared with corporations, LLCs may provide greater asset protection.
+The collection remedies of an LLC member’s judgment creditor, as the remedies relate to the member’s ownership interest, may be limited to the so-called “charging order.”
 To the extent the membership interest is charged, the judgment creditor has the rights of an assignee of the membership interest.
 Therefore, a judgment creditor would only have the right to receive distributions of cash and other property and allocations of profit, losses, income, gains, deductions, credits or similar items to which the member would have been entitled.
 Thus, the creditor obtains no voting, agency or other noneconomic rights of the member.

 On the other hand, corporations have distinct advantages over limited liability companies.
 Corporations have an established history of familiarity with Ohio law.
 Ohio’s corporate law has been in effect for many decades, while Ohio’s limited liability statute was enacted in 1993.